Noodulz/dotfiles/README.md

 # dotfiles
-Hosting dotfiles for neovim and other configs to be added
+Hosting dotfiles for new configs and installs.